 Note! – The string values for the parameters OPINSIGHTS_WORKSPACE_ID and OPINSIGHTS_WORKSPACE_KEY need to be encapsulated in double quotes to instruct Windows Installer to interpret as valid options for the package.

-You can use the following script example to install the agent using Azure Automation DSC.
-If you do not have an Automation account, see Get started with Azure Automation to understand the requirements and steps for creating an Automation account required before using Automation DSC.
-If you are not familiar with Automation DSC, review Getting started with Automation DSC.
+You can install the Azure Automation DSC agent in the following script example.
+If you do not have an Automation account, see Get Started with Azure Automation to understand the requirements and steps for creating an Automation account required before using Automation DSC.
+If you are unfamiliar with Automation DSC, review Getting Start with Automation DSC.

 Note! – This procedure and script example do not support upgrading the agent already deployed to a Windows computer.